ovh/docs/pages/web/hosting/wordpress-woocommerce-first-steps/guide.en-au.md

 ### Configuration

-#### Method #1 - Using the Configuration Wizard
+#### Method 1: Using the configuration wizard

-If you have not yet set up your **WooCommerce** extension, a setup wizard will help you fill in the information for your online store.
+If you have not yet set up your **WooCommerce** plugin, a setup wizard will help you fill in the information for your online store.
 Fill in the form and click `Continue`{.action}:

 ![Setup Wizard - Store Details](images/wordpress-woocommerce-first-steps_5.png){.thumbnail}